 There’s something about treating yourself to a fancy dinner for one that gets you into an introspective state.
 Last month while stuck in Austin, TX for a day longer than expected, I had a pretty memorable meal at Arlo Grey a-la my fav Kristin Kish, while listening to a podcast with my other fav, Eric Kim, that made me reflect on my journey so far.

-We all have unique journeys through the world: whether you think you’re on a typical career/life path or if, you’re like me, and truly embrace and believe you’re some special f*cking butterfly charting your own course with an ego to match.
+We all have unique journeys through the world: whether you think you’re charting on a typical career/life path, or bouncing around and feeling lost with no direction, or if you’re like me, and bouncing around with some direction like you’re some special f*cking butterfly charting your own course.

 OMG I knowww, cheesy right? 😱 But hear me out.